telerik/winforms-docs/treeview/drag-and-drop/enabling-drag-and-drop.md

 ![treeview-drag-and-drop-enabling-drag-and-drop 005](images/treeview-drag-and-drop-enabling-drag-and-drop005.gif)

->note In order to use the standard OLE drag drop you need to disable the built-in drag and drop functionality (set AllowDragDrop to false).
+>tip In order to use the standard OLE drag drop you need to disable the built-in drag and drop functionality (set AllowDragDrop to false).

 To implement this functionality: